gRastello/Mankai/doc/native_functions.md

 `(- n1 n2 ... nm)`

-Where `n1`, `n2`, ..., `nm` are all expressions that evaluate to numbers returns the result of `n1 - n2 - ... - nm`.
+Where `n1`, `n2`, ..., `nm` are all numbers returns the result of `n1 - n2 - ... - nm`.
 A runtime error is reported if any of the given arguments do not evaluate to a number.

 #### Using `-` as unary operator
 When `-` is used as a unary operator it returns the inverse its argument.